Huilliche uprising of 1712: Rebellion

-The strategy of the rebellion focused on attacking Castro, the political and economic center of the islands which was also where most Spaniards lived and where most encomiendas were.
+The strategy of the rebels focused on attacking Castro, the political and economic center of the islands which was also where most Spaniards lived and where most encomiendas were.
 On the night of 10 February, houses and haciendas of Spaniards in central Chiloé were attacked; Spaniards were killed and buildings set afire.
 Some Spaniards managed to fortify themselves in Castro while they were surrounded by rebels.
 Spanish women and children were taken as prisoners.
 On the first night of rebellion only notable Spaniards died; no Spaniards of low social standing or mestizos, friars or priests were attacked.
 Other Spaniards survived hidden in the forests.

 The same day Spanish captains Juan de Aguilar and Diego Telles de Barrientos began to crush the rebellion.
 They subsequently fought in different places of Chiloé for eight days.
 Also on 10 February a Spanish militia began to kill Huilliches and were stopped only by the intervention of Jesuits.

 Following the crushing of the rebellion a small group of Huilliches departed to the Guaitecas Archipelago to avoid harsh Spanish reprisals.
 Other insurgents sought refuge from the Spanish reprisal with Father Manuel del Hoyo in the Mission of Nahuel Huapi across the Andes.